racho8/ravi-mcp-client/README.md

 Modern AI-powered product management system with natural language interface.
 Built with TypeScript, Express, and the Model Context Protocol (MCP).

+## 🚀 Quick Start

+**To access the chatbot:**
+1. Clone this repository
+2. Run `npm install && npm run build && npm start`
+3. Open `http://localhost:3001` in your browser
+4. Start chatting: "Show all products" or "Find MacBook products"

+**Live Demo**: Currently runs locally - see [Deployment](#deployment) section for hosting options.

 ## About

 This project demonstrates a complete AI-powered product management system that allows users to interact with a product database using natural language commands.
 Users can search, create, update, and manage products through conversational queries like "Find all MacBook products" or "Update the price of all iPhones to 999".